Date: December 15th, 2020

 Q: Why is Sonatype making this information available?

 A: This is part of a responsible disclosure process.
-Given NXRM is an open source project with widespread usage, notifying the user base will invariably lead to broad dissemination.
-We are taking a concerted and proactive approach in our outreach activities and an effort to achieve the most rapid remediation possible.
+Given Nexus Repository 3 is an open-source project with widespread usage, notifying the user base will invariably lead to broad dissemination.
+We are taking a concerted and proactive approach in our outreach activities and in an effort to achieve the most rapid remediation possible.